 This often isn’t the reason people have come for acupuncture but it often crops up during the initial consultation.
-Most people will have some level of Spleen Qi Deficiency” (I’ll have told many of you this!) because we live in a culture that promotes it – we eat in from of the TV, we are constantly on mobile devices, constantly multitasking.
+Most people will have some level of Spleen Qi Deficiency (I’ll have told many of you this!) because we live in a culture that promotes it – we eat in front of the TV, we are constantly on mobile devices, constantly multitasking.

 Chinese Medicine is not just a medical system developed over thousands of years, it teaches the art of living a healthy, balanced life.
 Important aspects of this lifestyle are living in harmony with the natural world, changing lifestyle habits according to the seasons, and striving for balance with our emotions, between work and play, as well as between physical, mental and spiritual activities.

 The Spleen is a very important organ in Chinese Medicine.

 A lot of people think of the Spleen the way it is seen in Western medicine, which is, as part of the immune system, responsible for the production of white blood cells (lymphocytes) as well as the removal of old red blood cells.
 The Spleen (a Yin organ) in Chinese Medicine is paired with the Stomach (a Yang organ), and both are the main organs of digestion for the body.
 The difference is that they not only digest food and drink, they are also responsible for processing stimulus and information – everything that comes into the body through our sense organs.
 This makes this pair of organs very important indeed.

 So, in Chinese Medicine, the Spleen is the central organ of digestion.

 At the physiological level this is the means by which we meet our nutritional needs.
 Digestion is the process of converting food into useable substances and sending them to where they are needed.
 This process is called “transformation and transportation.”
 In a western sense this involves digestive enzymes, hormones and the blood and lymph systems.